Pankaj Mullick: Career

-Legacy
+Death and legacy

+Pankaj Mullick died on 19 February 1978 in Calcutta, India.
 The Indian Postal Service released a postage stamp on his birth centenary in 2006 on 4 August, and on 10 May, Doordarshan, India's state television channel, telecast a special music programme to commemorate the occasion.
-Five decades earlier, it was he and Bharatanatyam danseuse Vyjayanthimala who were lead performers at the nationwide launch of the channel in 1959.
+Five decades earlier, it was he and Bharatanatyam dancer Vyjayanthimala who were lead performers at the nationwide launch of the channel in 1959.